sw1sh/QuantumPotatoChips/typst/main.typ

 $ <eq:chip1>

-@eq:chip1 corresponds to a three-dimensional surface parameterized by variables $0 lt.eq p , q lt.eq 1$.
+@eq:chip1 corresponds to a three-dimensional surface parameterized by variables $0 lt.eq p lt.eq 1$ and $0 lt.eq q lt.eq 1$.
 This surface is fully contained within the tetrahedron of probability space, as shown @fig:surface.
 Not all of the points within the tetrahedron correspond to _physical_ quantum states (i.e. states with a positive semi-definite density matrix).
 The only region of this tetrahedron that corresponds to physical quantum state is the sphere that is inscribed within it#footnote[The insphere, centered at the origin ${0,0,0}$, has a radius $1/(sqrt(3))$.
 This radius is not unity because, for instance, a normalized vector such as ${1,0,0,0}$ transforms into the vector ${1/2, -1/2, -1/2, -1/2}$, which, after dropping the first component, becomes ${-1/2, -1/2, -1/2}$.
 To maintain normalization, this vector must be rescaled by a factor of $2sqrt(3)$.
 After rescaling, the resulting sphere has radius 1, analogous to the Bloch sphere.].